Daily Mail

-The Daily Mail is a British daily middle-market tabloid conservative newspaper founded in 1896 and published in London.
+The Daily Mail, often known simply as the Mail, is a British daily middle-market tabloid-size conservative newspaper founded in 1896 and published in London.
 Its sister paper The Mail on Sunday was launched in 1982, a Scottish edition was launched in 1947, and an Irish edition in 2006.
 Content from the paper appears on the MailOnline news website, although the website is managed separately and has its own editor.

 The paper is owned by the Daily Mail and General Trust.
 Jonathan Harmsworth, 4th Viscount Rothermere, a great-grandson of one of the original co-founders, is the chairman and controlling shareholder of the Daily Mail and General Trust, while day-to-day editorial decisions for the newspaper are usually made by a team led by the editor.
-Ted Verity succeeded Geordie Greig as editor on 17 November 2021.
+Ted Verity succeeded Geordie Greig as editor in November 2021.

 A survey in 2014 found the average age of its readers was 58, and it had the lowest demographic for 15- to 44-year-olds among the major British dailies.
 Uniquely for a British daily newspaper, women make up the majority (52–55%) of its readership.
 It had an average daily circulation of 1.13 million copies in February 2020.
 Between April 2019 and March 2020 it had an average daily readership of approximately 2.18 million, of whom approximately 1.41 million were in the ABC1 demographic and 0.77 million in the C2DE demographic.
 Its website had more than 218 million unique visitors per month in 2020.

 The Daily Mail has won several awards, including receiving the National Newspaper of the Year award from The Press Awards nine times since 1994 (as of 2020).
 The Society of Editors selected it as the 'Daily Newspaper of the Year' for 2020.
 The Daily Mail has been criticised for its unreliability, its printing of sensationalist and inaccurate scare stories about science and medical research, and for instances of plagiarism and copyright infringement.
 In February 2017, the English Wikipedia banned the use of the Daily Mail as a reliable source.